 Having these ready means you can throw together a nourishing meal in five minutes.
 Mix and match throughout the week.
 Add different seasonings to keep things interesting.

 Meal planning isn’t about perfection.
 It’s about making it easier to nourish yourself when you’re tired or busy.
+When good food is as convenient as grabbing a snack, you’ll make better choices without even thinking about it.

 What a Satisfying Plant-Based Meal Actually Looks Like